saran13raj/go-pixels/README.md

 - Terminal with Unicode support
 - For color mode: Terminal with ANSI color code support

+## Contribution

+Contributions are welcome!
+Please feel free to submit issues and pull requests on the [GitHub repository](https://github.com/saran13raj/go-pixels).

 ## License

 This project is open source.
 Please check the repository for license information.

-## Contributing

-Contributions are welcome!
-Please feel free to submit issues and pull requests on the [GitHub repository](https://github.com/saran13raj/go-pixels).